kiwitcms/kiwitcms.github.io/content/2025-08-20-self-support-explained.markdown

 **Price freeze:** subscription price is usually updated once a year to account for inflation and any additional services which may be provided under a particular subscription tier.
-Customers with an active subscription are protected from these changes - price stays fixed as long as your subscription is active!
-You will get full access to any new services as soon as they are implemented.
+Customers with an active recurring subscription are protected from these changes - price stays fixed as long as your subscription is active!
+This applies to subscriptions paid by card where payment details are kept on file.
+You will get full access to any new services as soon as they are implemented. **Does not apply** to one-time subscriptions which expire after their period of validity ends!

 **No ads:** regular *community edition* version of Kiwi TCMS comes with built-in advertisement